 The CSCN is concerned that the US model lacks sufficient flexibility where a carrier has relatively few numbering resources in an Exchange Area and there is a significant market development.
 In such cases, a carrier could be barred from obtaining additional numbering resources to meet market demand and thus some flexibility is required.
 For example, if a carrier only has 1 block in an Exchange Area and already 500 numbers assigned, that means you only have 500 numbers available for assignment.
 That would amount to less than 75% utilization.
 If there was a sudden consumer demand of more than 500 numbers, an additional block would be required which would not be allowed without regulatory approval.

-The CSCN considers that carriers should have some additional flexibility for obtaining additional numbering resources relative to the US model.
-Therefore, the process should work as follows: a) that a Utilization number be provided with each new application for growth numbering resources, b) where a carrier’s Utilization is below 75%, the carrier must provide a reasonable explanation, c) the reported Utilization be adjusted to not include numbering resources assigned with the last 90 days, and d) if the CNA does not accept the explanation, the carrier may appeal the decision to the CRTC or CRTC staff.
+The CSCN considers that carriers should have some additional experience with utilization reporting before a utilization criteria for growth numbering resources is applied.
+Therefore, the process should work as follows: a) that a Utilization number be provided with each new application for growth numbering resources, b) the reported utilization should be adjusted to not include numbering resources assigned with the last 90 days, and c) once the utilization criteria is in force, if a carrier does not meet the utilization threshold for growth resources, they may apply to the CRTC or CRTC staff for a waiver.

-Recommendation 1: The G-NRUF process be amended to include Utilization reporting (as illustrated in Figure 1 below), the details of which will be set out in the amended Canadian Numbering Resource Utilization Forecast (C-NRUF) Guideline.
+Recommendation 1: The G-NRUF process be amended to include Utilization reporting (as illustrated in Figure 1 below), the details of which will be set out in the amended Canadian Numbering Resource Utilization Forecast (C-NRUF) Guideline 6 months after the approval of this report.

-Recommendation 2: The Utilization component of the G-NRUF include reporting at the Exchange Area level of detail (as illustrated in Figure 1 below).
+Recommendation 2: The Utilization component of the G-NRUF includes reporting at the Exchange Area level of detail (as illustrated in Figure 1 below) 6 months after the approval of this report.

-Recommendation 3: The Utilization component of the G-NRUF be provided to the CNA on a semi-annual basis.
+Recommendation 3: The Utilization component of the G-NRUF be provided to the CNA on a semi-annual basis 6 months after the approval of this report.

-Recommendation 4: a) That a Utilization number be provided on the Appendix B with each new application for growth numbering resources, b) where a carrier’s Utilization is below 75%, the carrier must provide a reasonable explanation, c) the reported Utilization be adjusted to not include numbering resources assigned within the last 90 days, and d) carriers should submit their request for additional numbering resources (Part 1) with an Effective Date lead time allowing enough days for the CNA to review their request and CRTC review, if applicable.

-Recommendation 5: The Utilization component of the new G-NRUF reporting format should be implemented prior to the first implementation of thousands block pooling in order to establish a baseline of the effectiveness of thousands block pooling (e.g. July 2025 assuming the date for implementation of thousands-block pooling does not change).
+Recommendation 4: The Utilization component of the new G-NRUF reporting format should be implemented 6 months after the approval of this report.
+Details of the report format should follow the format in Figure 1 as confirmed in the final guidelines.